-Media Fellows features semester-long, off-campus internships and a robust speaker series that encourages exploration of theory and practice of media, giving students insight into the evolving world of media.
+Media Fellows features semester-long off-campus internships and a robust speaker series that encourages exploration of theory and practice of media, giving students insight into the evolving world of media.

-Science Research Fellows prepares students to be top candidates for postgraduate study and a wide variety of careers in science by offering a minimum of three scientific research opportunities over the course of four years.
+Science Research Fellows prepares students to become top candidates for postgraduate study and a wide variety of careers in science by offering a minimum of three scientific research opportunities over the course of four years.

 Environmental Fellows is designed for students who exhibit intellectual curiosity, high academic achievement, and a strong motivation to explore environmental issues.
 The program works hand-in-hand with the Sustainability Leadership Program.

 Open Door ranks DePauw fourth in the nation for the number of students studying abroad during their collegiate years.
 Close to 500 students study abroad each year between semester-long and short-term programs.
 When students aren’t abroad, DePauw provides an equally global experience right in the heart of Indiana.
 The Ubben Lecture Series brings national and international leaders, entertainers, politicians, screenwriters, authors, and artists to campus throughout the year, giving students a chance to absorb worldly ideas from Greencastle.
 Past lecturers have included Malala Yousafzai, Leslie Odom Jr., David Cameron, Peyton Manning, Spike Lee, Bill Clinton, and Jane Goodall.